Bangalore Days: Plot

-The story revolves around three cousins, Divya Prakash aka 'Kunju', Krishnan P.P. aka 'Kuttan' and Arjun aka 'Aju', who have shared a close bond since their childhood.
-Aju, whose parents are divorced, is a bike mechanic who lives life on his own terms.
+Three cousins, Divya Prakash aka 'Kunju', Krishnan P.P. aka 'Kuttan' and Arjun aka 'Aju', have shared a close bond since childhood.
+Aju, whose parents are divorced, is a bike mechanic and lives life on his own terms.
 Kuttan is a software engineer whose heart and soul is back home in his village.
-Kunju has completed her graduation and aspires to do her MBA from IIM, but is compelled to marry the workaholic corporate executive Shivadas aka 'Das' because of her parents' astrologer's suggestions.
+Kunju has completed her graduation and aspires to do her MBA from IIM, but is compelled to marry the workaholic corporate executive Shivadas aka 'Das' because of suggestions of her parents' astrologer.
 After their wedding, Divya moves to Bangalore as Das is settled there.
 Kuttan does the same for his job, while Aju joins a biker gang as a mechanic in the same city.

 Kunju feels emotionally alone as Das continues to ignore her.
 Her only solace is the time she gets to spend with her cousins.
 Naive Kuttan, who wants a traditional, modest, saree-clad girl for a wife, falls in love with air hostess Meenakshi on the Bangalore-Kochi flight.
 They date, and Kuttan changes from a reserved and shy person to a trendy person to impress her, but his dreams are shattered when her ex-boyfriend arrives at her flat and he realizes that she was only trying to get back with him.
 He breaks off his relationship with her.

 Kunju and Das's personal life keeps falling into despair.
 After an argument, one day, Kunju, upon inspecting a room in their apartment that Das never lets anyone enter, is shocked to find it filled with photos, knickknacks, and possessions of a strange girl.
 In horror of not having a place in Das's heart and life, she leaves him and returns home to Kerala in sorrow, with Kuttan.
 There they are still pulled into despair as Kuttan's father has abandoned his rich family and gone for a permanent pilgrimage, willing all his wealth and its rights to Kuttan and his sister.
 Kuttan has to bring his mother to Bangalore, after she convinces him to.